 The NCEA reports a 106% increase in the number of reported elder abuse cases in the past decade.
 A 300% increase in the incidence of abuse is projected over the next 30 years when the number of elderly adults in the U.S. will reach nearly 70 million.

 If you know of a case of neglect or abuse or your loved one may be a victim, pursue the potential violation even if you are not 100% certain about it.
-At Slater & Zurz, we have nursing home abuse and neglect attorneys who have been dealing with these types of cases for years.
+At Slater & Zurz, we have nursing home abuse attorneys who have been dealing with these types of cases for years.
 We will consult with you and advise you about what action to take.
 Please call us at 1-888.534.4850.
 Don’t let your loved one become one of the instances of unreported abuse or neglect.